ionic-team/stencil/BREAKING_CHANGES.md

 ### `@Prop(connect)`

 It will not be recommended to use `@Prop(connect)` in order to lazily load components.
-It's recommended to use ES Modules and/or dynamic imports to load code lazyly.
+Instead it's recommended to use ES Modules and/or dynamic imports to load code lazily.

 ### `@Component.assetsDir`